I need a driver’s license – What should I do?

 I was admitted incorrectly when I came into the U.S.

 If you were admitted incorrectly to the U.S., such as your recent entry information was put in under your old B-2 visa instead of your new F-1 visa, for example, you are responsible for correcting it.

 Take your Passport, Visa, printed out I-94, and Form I-20 and visit a local CBP (Customs and Border Protection) Deferred Inspection Site to have your admission corrected.
 See Los Angeles CBP Deferred Inspection site section below.

 Contact a DSO in ARC for help in printing your I-94, or for more information in general.

-I'm trying to print my I-94 and it says "Not Found"
+I'm trying to print my I-94 and it says "No Record Found"